 When establishing and reviewing our non-employee directors' compensation, we consider the level of work and involvement the directors have with our business.
 We also consider compensation paid to directors in the marketplace generally and at our peer group companies.
-In 2021, we also had our independent compensation consultant perform a Board compensation assessment.
-For fiscal year 2021, we compensated our non-employee directors as follows:
+In 2022, we also had our independent compensation consultant perform a Board compensation assessment.
+For board service period June 2022 - June 2023, our annual non-employee director compensation is as follows: